Friday, October 11, 2024

 You should note that, even though the character output function hook into the BIOS involves the TRAP instruction instead of branches or straight jumps, we're keeping the dual entry point approach for nearby code, as explained at the end of the 6809 code and in the comments here.

-General numeric output requires multiplication and division, and I want to move on to that, but we need to switch tracks to look at getting input from the keyboard, starting with the 6800 on EXORsim.
+General numeric output requires multiplication and division, and I want to move on to that, but we need to switch tracks to look at getting input from a keyboard, starting with the 8-bit processors.

 (Title Page/Index)